 One interesting aspect of the Steelcase Leap is the ability to completely remove the arms from the chair without compromising the unit’s stability.
 And you can order replacement parts from any Steelcase dealer, should any parts wear out after a few years of use.
 However, you do have to order the headrest and backrest as one piece.

 The Steelcase Leap contains armrests that are adjustable in four directions, which is great.
 However, the Leap’s design includes classic telescopic arm designs, where some newer chairs, such as the Steelcase Gesture, have more of a ball-and-socket design in the armrests, which allow for greater adjustments in any direction.
+Another interesting feature is that there are levers under the seat that not only adjust seat height but also the horizontal seat position, where you can move the seat forward and back.

 While the Steelcase Leap at first glance may not look extremely comfortable, looks can be deceiving.
 The Leap is one of those chairs that when you sit down, you’ll pause for a second, just to savor how it feels, before going to work.
 You will need to spend between a couple of hours and a couple of days to gain a good feel for the chair and make the necessary adjustments to achieve maximum comfort levels, but it’ll be worth the time you invest in set up and adjustments.

 Perhaps my favorite aspect of the Leap office chair is the variable back stop and adjustable seat depth, where you can set the amount of pressure required to support your favorite reclining angle in the chair.
 And the chair will then automatically adjust as the seat glides back and forth, relieving pressure on your knees as you lean back.
 If you’re someone who likes to lean back as you think, this chair does a nice job supporting you without making you feel as though you might lose your balance or put pressure on your knees by forcing you to raise your feet off the floor.
+With the adjustable arms as well, you can mold your chair into just the right adjustments so you can feel right at home in any position.

 You may notice that the Leap can be a little uncomfortable if you’re in an office where you can’t control the room temperature.
 Mesh-backed office chairs can be cooler than the solid back of the Leap, especially for someone who perspires easily.
 I didn’t notice a significant problem with sweating during my tests, but some people might.
 Ultimately, I prefer the solid backrest of this chair versus a mesh chair, as the Leap is better for someone who needs the lumbar support to avoid a sore back after a long day of sitting.